 Turkey tail mushrooms are becoming increasingly well-known for their potential health benefits.

 One of the most famous turkey tail benefits is its ability to modulate the immune system.
-They could also have other positive effects, although these are still under investigation.
+These mushrooms could also have other positive effects, although these are still under investigation.
 Anyone wishing to try turkey tails for a specific health condition should consult a physician or herbalist for further advice.